Dashron/Roads/README.md

 ### TODO

-Next step is to build roads-client, a single library that can be run in node, or browsers and can communicate with APIs built on roads.
-It will expose at least one method, which will have a call signature identical to [API.request](#apirequeststring-method-string-url-dynamic-body-object-headers)
+Next step is to continue to flesh out [roads-client](https://github.com/Dashron/roads-client), a single library that can be run in node, or browsers and can communicate with APIs built on roads.
+It will expose at least one method, which will have a call signature identical to [API.request](#apirequeststring-method-string-url-dynamic-body-object-headers).
+This should allow controller code to be shared between the client and the server, since the data store is consistent.